beSnake: A routing algorithm for scalable spin-qubit architectures: Simulations and Evaluations

 \subsubsection{SWAP replacement}

 In this simulation, the behavior of the SWAP replacement option on all three metrics is investigated.
-To test the effect of different fidelity scales, we have fixed the shuttle to $99.98\%$, but tested SWAP gates with $99.97\%$, $99.96\%$, $99.95\%$, and $99.94\%$ fidelities.
+To test the effect of different fidelity scales, we have fixed the shuttle to $99.98\%$, but tested SWAP gates with $99.97\%$, $99.95\%$, and $99.94\%$ fidelities.
 As explained in Section \ref{Optional functionalities}, the SWAP replacement is triggered when the accumulated shuttle fidelity is lower than the SWAP fidelity.
 Intuitively, we expect replacements to be triggered more often with higher SWAP fidelities.
-Finally, the gates in the random circuits are serialized in order to pronounce the effect in both overheads (when replacing multiple shuttles at once), and we fixed a 0.05-second time limit for the shortest path optimization.
+Finally, the gates in the random circuits are serialized in order to pronounce the effect in both overheads (when replacing multiple shuttles at once), and the shortest path optimization is fixed with a 0.05-second time limit.
 The underlying question to answer with this simulation is: